-Induction days, workshops, and clinics will run throughout the year, so please keep an eye out for RIO advertisements.
-If you would like to book a place or would like to find out more, please email RIOevents@napier.ac.uk
+Induction days and workshops run throughout the year, so please keep an eye out for RIE advertisements.
+More information can also be found in the Researcher Development Programme.
+The next induction is scheduled for 13th-15th December, 2021.
+If you would like to book a place or find out more, please email RIEevents@napier.ac.uk.

 Other development opportunities